 Category Archives: Sales Enablement

-As recent article in Forbes pointed out that asset managers are extremely late in joining the digital marketing movement.
-This isn’t groundbreaking news, as the industry has long been criticized for slow adoption of modern marketing practices.
+An article in Forbes pointed out that asset managers are extremely late in joining the digital marketing movement.
+This isn’t groundbreaking news, as the industry has long been criticized for the slow adoption of modern marketing practices.

 The article points out:

 - Lower Fees and higher competition is driving more creative marketing.
-Executives are forced to rethink the old model of reaching investors one at a time, an expensive endeavor involving lots of flights, hotels, steak dinners and conference fees.
+Executives are forced to rethink the old model of reaching investors one at a time.
+It’s an expensive endeavor involving lots of flights, hotels, steak dinners, and conference fees.
 They must create models for doing this at scale.

 - Asset Managers who embrace artificial intelligence and machine learning will increase efficiency.
 The reduction in operating expenses associated with more efficient marketing will result in decreased cost for the consumer and increased margins for the manager.
 Asset Managers aren’t adopting digital marketing technologies because they loathe change.
 Executives who come from an investing background may not see an immediate ROI on this type of investment.
 Turnkey products do exist, and previously unavailable scale is now built-in.

 Even though asset managers are a few steps behind other industries, many are making moves towards digitizing the sales and marketing process.
 We’ve seen evidence of this over the past couple of years as firms are rethinking their strategies.
 Firms are being forced to find ways to differentiate themselves and scale their operations in order to survive the fierce competition.